Respira (Breathe) Roll-On

 Functional Aromatic Roll-ons are designed based on the functions of the oils to achieve a specific aromatherapeutic purpose / benefits.

-Respira is designed to be a Functional Aromatic Roll-On to help everyone breathe easier, feel clearer, and stay grounded.
-Crafted with a powerful blend of essential oils known for their decongestant, purifying, and mood-enhancing properties, Respira offers on-the-go support for moments of congestion, fatigue, or mental fog.
+Respira is designed to be a Functional Aromatic Roll-On to help everyone feel clearer and stay grounded.
+Crafted with a powerful blend of essential oils known for their energising and mood-enhancing properties, Respira offers on-the-go support for moments of mental fatigue.

 Simply apply it to your pulse points—areas where blood vessels are close to the skin, helping the aroma absorb and diffuse more effectively.
 Common pulse points include - wrists, temples, behind the ears, base of the neck & inner elbows.